Traceview is a graphical viewer for execution logs that you create by using the

 - Include the

 - Use the method profiling feature of DDMS to generate trace logs.
-This method is less precise since you do not modify code, but rather specify when to start and stop logging with a DDMS.
-Although you have less control on exactly where the data is logged, this method is useful if you don't have access to the application's code, or if you do not need the precision of the first method.
+This option is less precise because you do not modify code, but rather specify when to start and stop logging with DDMS.
+Although you have less control on exactly where logging starts and stops, this option is useful if you don't have access to the application's code, or if you do not need precise log timing.

 Before you start generating trace logs, be aware of the following restrictions:

 - If you are using the

 Debugclass, your application must have permission to write to external storage (

 - Android 2.1 and earlier devices must have an SD card present and your application must have permission to write to the SD card.

 - Android 2.2 and later devices do not need an SD card.
 The trace log files are streamed directly to your development machine.

 To create the trace files, include the

 specify a base name for the trace files that the system generates.
 To stop tracing, call